-The key to this amazingly rich-yet-fresh sauce made from perfect summertime tomatoes is that it's a blend of three different sauces: homemade oven-baked tomato paste is deeply sweet and rich; a classic tomato sauce provides bulk and flavor; and finally a splash of barely-cooked tomato purée guarantees the bright, fresh, fruity taste of vine-ripened tomatoes.
+The key to this amazingly rich yet fresh-tasting sauce, made from perfect summertime tomatoes, is that it's a blend of three different sauces.
+A homemade oven-baked tomato paste is deeply sweet and rich, a classic tomato sauce provides bulk and flavor, and finally, a splash of barely cooked tomato purée guarantees the bright, fresh, fruity taste of vine-ripened tomatoes.
 Served on pasta, it's so flavorful you won't even need cheese on top.

-- Slowly cooking tomato puree in the oven transforms it into a deeply rich, caramelized paste that adds depth and sweetness to the sauce.
+- Slowly cooking tomato purée in the oven transforms it into a deeply rich, caramelized paste that adds depth and sweetness to the sauce.

-- A splash of barely-cooked tomato puree delivers the fruity flavor of sun-warmed fresh tomatoes.
+- A splash of barely cooked tomato purée delivers the fruity flavor of sun-warmed fresh tomatoes.

-- Using a variety of tomatoes, mostly plums but also other types (including juicy ones like beefsteaks that are not typically added to sauce), guarantees a balanced and well-rounded overall flavor.
+- Using a variety of tomatoes, mostly plums but also other types (including juicy ones, like beefsteaks, that are not typically added to sauce), guarantees a balanced and well-rounded overall flavor.

-|Yield:||makes about 1-2 gallons of sauce, depending on the tomatoes
+- Yield:Makes about 1 to 2 gallons (3.8 to 7.6L) of sauce, depending on the tomatoes

-- 10 pounds ripe plum tomatoes, preferably mixed varieties (such as Romas, Amish Pastes, and San Marzanos), cut into large chunks, plus 15 pounds ripe mixed tomatoes, mostly plums with a small portion of other tomatoes (such as beefsteaks), cut into large chunks
+- 10 pounds (4.5kg) ripe plum tomatoes, preferably mixed varieties (such as Romas, Amish Pastes, and San Marzanos), cut into large chunks, plus 15 pounds (6.8kg) ripe mixed tomatoes, mostly plums with a small portion of other tomatoes (such as beefsteaks), cut into large chunks

-- 3 tablespoons extra-virgin olive oil, plus more for greasing
+- 3 tablespoons (45ml) extra-virgin olive oil, plus more for greasing

 - 2 large sprigs fresh basil

-- 1 small tomato-plant cutting with about 5 leaves (optional)
+- 1 small tomato plant cutting with about 5 leaves (optional)

 - Kosher salt

-Pour plum-tomato purée into rimmed baking sheets and/or baking dishes, being careful not to overfill them.
+Pour plum tomato purée into rimmed baking sheets and/or baking dishes, being careful not to overfill them.

 Carefully transfer baking sheets and dishes to oven and bake, checking every 15 minutes and stirring once purée begins to thicken, until a thick, spreadable tomato paste forms, at least 2 hours.

-Remove from heat, stir in basil and tomato-plant cutting, if using, and let steep for 5 minutes.
+Remove from heat; stir in basil and tomato-plant cutting, if using; and let steep for 5 minutes.
 Discard basil and tomato-plant cutting.
-Stir in oven-dried tomato paste and reserved tomato purée, and season with salt.
+Stir in oven-dried tomato paste and reserved tomato purée and season with salt.
 Use as desired or freeze.